AbsaOSS/cobrix/README.md

 ### Custom record extractors

-Custom record extractors can be used for customizing splitting of input files into a set of records.
-Cobrix supports text files, fixed length binary files and binary files with RDWs.
-If your input file is not in one of the supported formats you can implement a custom record extractor interface and provide it to `spark-cobol` as a option:
+Custom record extractors can be used for customizing the splitting of input files into a set of records.
+Cobrix supports text files, fixed-length binary files, and binary files with RDWs.
+If your input file is not in one of the supported formats, you can implement a custom record extractor interface and provide it to `spark-cobol` as an option:

 ```
 .option("record_extractor", "com.example.record.header.parser")